-Tricare has a pharmacy program which gives you the option of filling your prescriptions at military treatment facility pharmacies; through the Tricare Pharmacy Home Delivery option; at Tricare retail network pharmacies; and at non-network pharmacies.
+The Tricare Pharmacy Program gives beneficiaries the option of filling prescriptions at military treatment facility pharmacies; through the Tricare Pharmacy Home Delivery option; at Tricare retail network pharmacies; and at non-network pharmacies.

 As with most prescription drug plans, Tricare requires that prescriptions be filled with a generic product if one is available.
 You can enjoy a significant cost savings by getting the generic equivalent of a brand-name drug.

 Maintenance drugs are those you use on a regular basis for chronic health conditions (e.g., high cholesterol, blood pressure).
 These do not include medications needed for a sudden illness or infection.
 See our webpage explaining how to fill maintenance medications using Tricare.